Lynn Archibald

 Lynn J. Archibald (September 27, 1944 – May 28, 1997) was an American college basketball coach.
 He served as head basketball coach at Idaho State University and the University of Utah.

+Early life

 Born in Logan, Utah, Archibald moved to Oregon and California with his family and graduated from Torrance High School in Torrance, California.
 He played college basketball at Utah State in Logan as a freshman and at El Camino College as a sophomore; he completed his bachelor's degree at Fresno State.